DaniAkash/wundergraph-svelte-query/vite-svelte/README.md

-# Svelte + TS + Vite
+# WunderGraph + Svelte Query + TS + Vite

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This template should help get you started developing with Svelte Query and TypeScript in Vite using WunderGraph.

 ## Recommended IDE Setup